wesleycamargo/azure-docs.pt-br/articles/virtual-network/create-public-ip-availability-zone-portal.md

 ## <a name="log-in-to-azure"></a>Fazer logon no Azure

-Faça logon no portal do Azure em https://portal.azure.com.
+Faça logon no Portal do Azure em https://portal.azure.com.

 ## <a name="create-a-zonal-public-ip-address"></a>Criar um endereço IP público zonal